All posts by admin

 Stakeholders looking to integrate effective lighting systems into their upcoming projects are encouraged to attend Canada Light Expo 2025, where solutions supporting long-term asset performance will be presented and discussed.

-Sustainable Lighting Is the Future, But What Are the Real Challenges?
+Sustainable Lighting Is the Future: What Are the Real Challenges?

 The world is switching to sustainable lighting—and fast.
 From smart city infrastructure and eco-conscious commercial buildings to energy-efficient residential solutions, the demand for greener lighting alternatives is at an all-time high.
 For manufacturers, suppliers, and solution providers in the lighting industry, this shift brings exciting opportunities and real challenges.